mstarkie/gc10-defect-classifier/README.md

 ## 🚀 Getting Started

 1. Clone this repository
-2. Download and extract the GC10-DET dataset into `data/raw/` [a link](https://www.kaggle.com/code/jasonkung98/defects-classification-for-steel-defects-gc10-det)
+2. Download and extract the GC10-DET dataset into `data/raw/` [Defects Classification for Steel Defects(GC10-DET)](https://www.kaggle.com/code/jasonkung98/defects-classification-for-steel-defects-gc10-det)
 3. Preprocess the data into `train/` and `val/` folders
 4. Run the notebook in `notebooks/GC10_Classifier_Training.ipynb`